 If you ever played princess dress up as a little girl, this silhouette shape doesn’t need an explanation.
 But for those of you who haven’t, this dress has a very fitted bodice and full floor-length skirt typically made with tulle or structured silk fabric, like organza or taffeta.
 The fitted bodice is commonly created with lace or satin, making for an overall dramatic effect.
 The bell-shape silhouette is extremely flattering for any body type and very forgiving!
 A dress like this will make you feel like you’re in a fairytale, floating down the aisle.

 Should I Say Yes to the Dress? – Ball Gown dresses are best for mid-height or taller brides who have a bit of a bust.
 Definitely for the traditional bride who is planning a fairytale wedding.

 Should I Say No to the Dress? – Keep in mind the skirt of the Ball Gown dress is extremely voluminous to keep the shape, so it can be extra heavy.
 Petite ladies should avoid the Ball Gown silhouette, as the skirt can overwhelm you and make you look a bit shorter.

-Stylist Pro Tip: If you are still deciding between two or more wedding dress silhouettes, we recommend trying on a number of different styles to ensure you feel the most confident on your wedding day.
+Stylist Pro Tip: If you are still deciding between two or more wedding dress silhouettes, we recommend trying on a number of different styles to ensure you feel the most-confident on your wedding day.

-Schedule a call to talk to stylist about other wedding dress design elements you should consider for your custom creation, click here!
+Schedule a call to talk to a stylist about other wedding dress design elements you should consider for your custom creation, click here!